 As we have already advanced the CTR is the Click Through Rate that measures the number of times users click on a link versus the number of times users have seen that link on your website, in your emails, in publications in social networks, etc. This last parameter, that is, the total number of times the link has been viewed, is called impressions.

-Does the CTR have a direct impact on SEO?
+Does CTR have a direct impact on SEO?

-The answer is complex but we can conclude that, from a social media point of view, sharing content on these channels is indicating to the search engines that the content of the website or blog is reliable and also indicates which keywords are the ones that you should index in the SERP (Search Engine Results Page), that is, you are giving credibility to that content and are somehow sorting it to show it in a certain position in the search results.
+The answer is complicated, but we can conclude that, from a social media point of view, sharing content on these channels is indicating to the search engines that the content of the website or blog is reliable and also shows which keywords are the ones that you should index in the SERP (Search Engine Results Page), that is, you are giving credibility to that content and are somehow sorting it to show it in a specific position in the search results.

 There are several studies that examine CTRs in search results.
-Using information from Google Search Console these analyzes determine that when the first position in the ranking is reached the click through ratio is 56% and when it descends to less visible positions even within the first page of results that ratio becomes 0%
+Using information from Google Search Console, these analyzes determine that when the first position in the ranking has reached the click-through ratio is 56% and when it descends to less visible positions even within the first page of results that rate becomes 0%

 But this does not mean that Google, or any other search engine, improves the ranking of your content just because it has a high CTR.

-Consider now another example and it is the one that allows us to analyze CTRs that come from an external reference site.
-A company publishes an article that positions a certain number of keywords very well, links to its content from other reference websites and as a consequence the level of visits to its own website increases significantly.
+Consider now another example, and it is the one that allows us to analyze CTRs that come from an external reference site.
+A company publishes an article that positions a certain number of keywords very well, links to its content from other reference websites.
+As a consequence, the level of visits to its website increases significantly.

-But does that increase in traffic have a direct impact on the positioning of the keywords of the article in the search engines?
-Unfortunately we do not have enough data to give an accurate and reliable answer to that question.
+But does that increase in traffic has a direct impact on the positioning of the keywords of the article in the search engines?
+Unfortunately, we do not have enough data to give an accurate and reliable answer to that question.

-Regardless of whether the increase in traffic has an influence on how search engines position your content on the results pages, there are countless reasons to boost your CTR through your own means and resources.
+Regardless of whether the increase in traffic influences how search engines position your content on the results pages, there are countless reasons to boost your CTR through your means and resources.